Registry: Need to check that all entry fields do not include any <, > and other characters

 data fields may present the sampe problem.

-#1 Updated by Saurabh Garg almost 16 years ago
+#1 Updated by Saurabh Garg over 16 years ago

 From Rick's email: